-New students who are awaiting NCLEX results may enroll, with permission, in NURS 203 - Health Assessment Course that is offered only during the Spring semester - (offered in the Summer only with adequate enrollment).
+New students who are awaiting NCLEX results may enroll, with permission in the NURS 203 – Health Assessment Course that is offered only during the Spring semester– (offered in the Summer only with adequate enrollment).

-Students must complete a course in human nutrition.
-The prerequisite for Human Nutrition (Bio-382) is Chemistry 106 & 107 at York College.
-Students who have completed 4-5 credit Chemistry courses (with a lab component) grade of "C" or better and seeking equivalency credit for Chemistry 106/107, must see the coordinator of the Chemistry Discipline.
+Students are required to complete BIO 382 Human Nutrition.
+The prerequisite for Human Nutrition (Bio-382) is Chemistry 106 and Chemistry 107 at York College.
+Students who have completed 4-5 credit Chemistry courses (with a lab component) grade of “C” or better and seeking equivalency credit for Chemistry 106 and chemistry 107, must see the coordinator of the Chemistry Discipline.

-CUNY/SUNY A.A.S. graduates are encouraged to clarify any course waivers from the General Education requirement with the Office of the Registrar.
-NON-CUNY/SUNY graduates are strongly encouraged to seek advisement from a Nursing faculty member to clarify transfer credits and avoid taking the wrong courses
+Effective Fall 2013 CUNY/SUNY A.A.S. graduate transfer credits are accepted on a course by course basis.
+NON-CUNY/SUNY graduates are strongly encouraged to seek advisement from a Department of Nursing faculty member to clarify transfer credits and avoid taking incorrect or unnecessary courses.